 So, how can you get started achieving the same results?

-This guide will walk you through ideas on how to integrate AI into your PR, Content Marketing, SEO, and Digital PR strategy.
+This AI marketing guide for CMOs will walk you through ideas on how to integrate AI into your PR, Content Marketing, SEO, and Digital PR strategy.

 Artificial Intelligence In Content Marketing: